 A number of studies have identified specific apolipoproteins as biomarkers in inflammation and sepsis.
 For instance, apolipoprotein M (Apo M) levels were shown to be dramatically reduced in patients with sepsis and systemic inflammatory response syndromes (SIRS) (Kumaraswamy et al. 2012).
 Apo M contributes to the anti-inflammatory response.
 Therefore, its reduced expression is considered a biomarker for sepsis and SIRS (Kumaraswamy et al. 2012).

-Reduced levels of Apo C3 have also been implicated in inflammation (Morin et al. 2015).
-An Apo C3-2:Apo C3-1 ratio higher than 1.25 was shown to indicate increased risk of death in severe sepsis patients younger than 49 years old (Morin et al. 2015).
-In contrast, high levels of Apo C1 were detected in older adults, who developed severe sepsis (Morin et al. 2015).
-Furthermore, higher levels of Apo E3 were shown to reduce the risk of severe sepsis (Chuang et al. 2010).
+Apo C3 expression has also been implicated in acute inflammation (Ooi et al. 2008).
+An Apo C3-2:Apo C3-1 ratio higher than 1.25 was shown to indicate increased risk of death in severe sepsis patients younger than 49 years old (Harvey et al. 2009).
+In contrast, high levels of Apo C1 were detected in individuals who survived severe sepsis (Berbée et al. 2008).
+Furthermore, higher levels of Apo E3 were shown to reduce the risk of severe sepsis (Moretti et al. 2005).

 Other studies have investigated the therapeutic potential of Apo A1 to treat sepsis and inflammation.
 In rat models of sepsis associated with acute respiratory distress syndrome, administration of an Apo A1 mimetic peptide (L-4F) protected animals from progressive inflammation (Sharifov et al. 2013).
 This suggests that these mimetic peptides could be further developed as effective treatment for systemic inflammatory disease.
-This is supported by another study showing that overexpression of Apo A1 in mice protects against septic death (Morin et al. 2015).
+This is supported by another study showing that overexpression of Apo A1 in mice protects against septic death (Li et al. 2008, Morin et al. 2015).
 However, further clinical research is necessary to thoroughly evaluate the therapeutic potential of Apo A1.

 The global incidence of chronic diseases has been increasing, which has led to major efforts to reduce risk and develop novel therapies.
 The identification of useful biomarkers is critical for developing better treatment, and apolipoproteins have been shown to be useful biomarkers in a number of diseases.
 Yet, thorough investigation is needed to fully understand their role in disease and exploit this information for effective prevention and treatment strategies.